Roadmap Banner

 Full-Stack AI Vision

-MIND is a complete full-stack platform for AI development — from model training to production deployment.
-The core infrastructure is shipped and production-ready.
+MIND is building toward a full-stack platform for AI development — from model training to production deployment.
+The compiler, standard library, and toolchain are shipped open-source; GPU acceleration and distributed execution ship in the commercial mind-runtime, available under license today.

 Distributed Execution